 Kid Creole and the Coconuts current band members:

-Mike Gorman: he’s the keyboard player; and he cooks a mean curry!
+Mike Gorman: he’s the keyboard player and the MD; and he cooks a mean curry!

 Barnaby Dickinson: he’s the trombonist; he carries that big bone everywhere he goes!